Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Trainability Estimation

-Theoretically, representation-theoretic tools can, in principle, be used to compute the variance of gradient exactly, but only for circuits with structural features-such as symmetries or algebraic regularity-that make the analysis tractable~\cite{fontana2024characterizing,ragone2024lie}.
-In the absence of such structures, analytic approaches become difficult to apply, and numerical methods are needed.
-In the noiseless setting, Ref.~\cite{heyraud2023efficient} proposes a numerical method that leverages the Gottesman-Knill theorem~\cite{gottesman1998heisenberg,aaronson2004improved} and Monte Carlo sampling.
-With noise, however, the picture is more nuanced: noise can distort the loss function landscape and potentially induce barren plateaus, whereas under appropriate conditions, non-unital noise channels and MMFFs have been shown to alleviate this issue~\cite{wang2021noise,mele2024noise,fefferman2024effect,deshpande2024dynamic,cao2025measurement}.
-As a result, trainability analysis in noisy circuits has attracted increasing attention~\cite{mele2024noise,fefferman2024effect,deshpande2024dynamic,cao2025measurement}.
+Theoretically, representation-theoretic tools can, in principle, compute the variance of gradient exactly, but only for circuits with structural features (such as symmetries or algebraic regularity) that make the analysis tractable~\cite{fontana2024characterizing,ragone2024lie}.
+In the absence of such structures, analytical approaches become difficult to apply, and numerical methods are needed.
+In the noiseless setting, stabilizer-based methods are applicable~\cite{heyraud2023efficient}.
+However, in the presence of noise, the picture is more nuanced: noise can distort the loss function landscape and potentially induce barren plateaus, whereas under appropriate conditions, there is evidence that non-unital noise channels and MMPFs can alleviate this issue~\cite{wang2021noise,mele2024noise,fefferman2024effect,deshpande2024dynamic,cao2025measurement}.
+As a result, trainability analysis in noisy circuits (especially non-unital channels) has attracted increasing attention~\cite{mele2024noise,fefferman2024effect,deshpande2024dynamic,cao2025measurement}.